Programme approval and maintenance

 All proposals for new programmes and changes to existing programmes will follow the university's three-stage programme approval procedure outlined below.

 For new programmes, strategic approval is taken at university level and addresses the key question, ‘In principle, do we want to do this?’
 The key objective is to establish whether the proposal justifies the investment of time and effort that will be needed in subsequent stages and will ultimately provide the desired return on investment to the school and the wider university.

-Strategic approval is taken at College level and addresses the key question, ‘In principle, do we want to do this?’
-Answering this question involves consideration of strategy, business viability including costs, risks (including reputational risks), student numbers and practical and academic considerations.
+For changes to existing programmes, strategic approval is taken at college level but will still consider the same strategy, business viability including costs, risks (including reputational risks), student numbers and practical and academic considerations.

-Stage three: University approval
+Stage 3: ASQC approval

 Once the Chair of the Programme and Revalidation Sub-Committee has confirmed that all conditions have been met, a recommendation can be made to the Pro Vice-Chancellor, Education and Student Experience for approval on behalf of ASQC.